lasyapan/uwuNES/README.md

-# binkNES
+# uwuNES

-binkNES is a Nintendo Entertainment System emulator written in C++.
-Previously called uwuNES because I found that funny, but now it's just an inside joke I'd like to preserve for my sake.
+Name has no relevance, I just have nothing good to call it as of the moment.

 # CPU
 ## MOS 6502